dhm2013724/yolov2_xilinx_fpga/hls/README.md

  2. cd your_directory
  3. type vivado_hls –f script.tcl

- PS:only cnn.cpp and cnn.h are source code, the others are parts of test bench.Two other files about weight and bias are available [here](https://pan.baidu.com/s/1v1U78fdYJ0p8XWmWXA3P0Q).
+ PS:only cnn.cpp and cnn.h are source code, the others are parts of test bench.Two other files about weight and bias are available [YOLOv2 Weight & BIAS](https://pan.baidu.com/s/1v1U78fdYJ0p8XWmWXA3P0Q).